Mon - Sun: 24 hours.

 If you have a claim, our experience pays.

-100% No Win No Fee claims.
+• ✓ 100% No Win No Fee claims

-Decades of experience.
+• ✓ Decades of experience

-Claim maximum compensation.
+• ✓ Claim maximum compensation

-Pay nothing if we lose.
+• ✓ Pay nothing if we lose

 Call 0800 6524 881 or…

-Fill out the form and we’ll call you back.
+Fill in the form and we’ll call you back.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Accident At Work Claim Time Limit – How Long Do I Have To Make A Claim?
+Accident At Work Claim Time Limit Guide

-In most cases, you’ll have 3 years to start a compensation claim against your employer for an accident at work beginning from the date of the accident.
-However, there are some Accident At Work Claim Time Limitcases where this isn’t possible.
-Therefore, this guide to accident at work claim time limits will show you how long you have to begin a claim for different types of accidents, injuries, and illnesses at work.
+Accident At Work Claim Time LimitIn most cases, you’ll have 3 years to start a compensation claim for an accident at work, beginning from the date of the accident.
+However, there are situations where the time limit can work differently.
+This guide to accident at work claim time limits explains how long you have to begin a claim for different types of workplace accidents, injuries, and illnesses.

 What Is The Time Limit For Filing An Accident At Work Claim?

-For a fatal work injury, a 3-year time limit also applies which starts from the date of death or the date the person who is claiming became aware of the death.
+For a fatal work injury, a 3-year time limit also applies, which starts from the date of death or the date the person who is claiming became aware of the death.

 As we progress, we’ll look at how these time limits apply to different types of accident at work claims.